 Similarly, Sirach 37:31 (RSVCE) warns of what will happen if you can’t or can control your addictions.
 It states, "Many have died of gluttony, but the one who guards against it prolongs his life."

-must determine what our “too much” is.
+We must determine what our “too much” is with prayerful consideration.
 Then with God’s help, we can regain balance.

 NUMBER FIVE—REFUSING TO TITHE